krane/krane/README.md

 ## Configuration

-Krane uses environment variables for its configuration
+The following is a list of environment variables to configure Krane

 **KRANE_PRIVATE_KEY**